Senatus consultum ultimum: Effect

-In the context defending the state, "it was interpreted as authorising the magistrates to employ physical repression against (unspecified) public enemies without being bound by strict legality".
-The decree's impact was mainly in terms of the senate establishing political cover for magistrates to take legally-dubious actions:
+The decree was seen as permitting the magistrates to use force against public enemies, not necessarily specified in the text of the law, without regard to the law.
+The decree's impact was mainly in terms of the senate establishing political cover for magistrates to take legally dubious actions.
+Per Lundgreen in the Encyclopaedia of Ancient History:

-Instead of being a formal part of the laws, "its validity rested solely on the auctoritas of the senate" with "the senate's implicit promise to use its full dignitas and auctorias to support the consuls should they be prosecuted".

-The decree was generally the only way for the republic's government to stop political violence – "a political weapon largely exploited by magistrates for limited ends" – in the absence of a police force, "the notion of [which] was alien to republican thought".
+This political cover took the form of a senatorial promise to use its dignitas and auctoritas to support magistrates executing the decree if they were later prosecuted.
+The decree was generally the only way for the republic's government to stop political violence in the absence of a police force.
 Actual enforcement of the decree required "the authorities [to] count on a substantial number of followers in the citizen body" to employ repression: "thus, consensus within the citizenry was a necessary precondition for the implementation of emergency measures, with respect to the physical means of power as well as to the legitimacy [thereof]".

 Normally, citizens were protected against the power of magistrates by the right of provocatio and the protection of the tribune of the plebs.
-One of the effects of the senatus consultum ultimum may have been in directing or convincing the tribunes not to intervene; there are also cases where tribunes were "enlisted as supporters of its execution".
+One of the effects of the senatus consultum ultimum may have been in directing or convincing the tribunes not to intervene; there are also cases where tribunes actively supported it.
 The final decree may also have been the senate's instruction that the consuls ignore the laws and use their imperium (the power of military command) within the pomerium (the boundaries of the city), "overpower[ing] the normal potestas [civil magisterial authority] of all other magistrates, including that of the tribunes".
 Because the decree was vague, its specific effects were at the discretion of the magistrates charged with putting it into effect.
-For example, during the Catilinarian conspiracy, Julius Caesar – according to Sallust – urged then-consul Cicero "not to transgress the laws too blatantly by executing the leading Catilinarians in the city without formal trial".